 This latter step is a common advertising ploy.
 One of my favorites is an ad for a special (costly) mattress.
-A "real" scientist in a white coat and all stands up and says: "Eighty percent of participants in a sleep study reported that they slept through the entire night on a X mattress compared to 40% on a conventional innerspring mattress."
+A "real" scientist in a white coat says: "Eighty percent of participants in a sleep study reported that they slept through the entire night on a X mattress compared to 40% on a conventional innerspring mattress."
 I'm sure this is a true statement.
 Otherwise, those folks would be sued.
 But I always wonder -- what were the experimental conditions?
 I wake up in the night for a lot of reasons that have nothing to do with my mattress.
-My 30-pound cat walks on me.
+My 28-pound cat walks on me.
 My refrigerator sometimes makes this "death rattle" sound.
 I have to go to the bathroom.
-So what were the conditions for the study?
-Did the treatment (mattress X) and the control (regular mattress) group both sleep at home, under all the normal conditions that could wake them up in the night?
+It is important to know the conditions for the study?
+Did the treatment (mattress X) and the control (regular mattress) groups both sleep at home, under all the normal conditions that could wake them up in the night?
 If so, I'm impressed.
-Imagine -- I could sleep through the stroll by the 30-pound cat!
-Or, did these people come into a facility for the study where they (1) did not drink any liquids for at least 2 hours prior to going to sleep, (3) were isolated from strange sounds, (3) didn't have a pet around, etc.?
-If so, I'm not impressed.
-Under those very controlled conditions where all the things that wake people up in the night don't happen, the quality of your mattress probably is a really important factor in determining whether you wake up during the night.
+Or did these people come into a facility for the study where they (1) did not drink any liquids for at least 2 hours prior to going to sleep, (3) were isolated from strange sounds, (3) didn't have a pet around, etc.?
+If so, I am not impressed.
+Under those very controlled conditions where all the things that wake people up in the night do not happen, the quality of your mattress probably is a really important factor in determining whether you wake up during the night.
 But in "real life," lots of other things are probably way more important and spending all that money on this special mattress may make little or no difference in the quality of your sleep.